 So, how can companies guard their intellectual property and intangible assets in today’s big data environment?

-The first step is to hire a professional to assess or reassess your company’s intellectual property protections and risks and institute a set of policies to avoid both the loss of intangible assets and infringement on other businesses’ intellectual property, according to Mallon.
+The first step is to hire a professional trademark attorney to assess or reassess your company’s intellectual property protections and risks and institute a set of policies to avoid both the loss of intangible assets and infringement on other businesses’ intellectual property, according to Mallon.

 IP infringements often occur in the early stages of development during big data analysis when a company’s piece of business intelligence may still lack a trademark or patent, wrote Naveen Joshi in a 2018 blog post for Allerin, an international software solutions provider.